Audi Quattro: European market

 The Quattro was partially hand-built on a dedicated line.
-Production totaled 11,452 units from 1980 to 1991, and through this 11 year production there were no major changes in the visual design of the car.
-For the 1983 model year, the dashboard did away with an analogue instrument cluster now fitted with a green digital liquid crystal display (LCD) electronic instrument cluster.
+Production totaled 11,452 units from 1980 to 1991, and through this eleven-year production, there were no major changes in the visual design of the car.
+For the 1983 model year, the dashboard did away with an analogue instrument cluster was now fitted with a green digital liquid crystal display (LCD) electronic instrument cluster.
 This was later changed in 1988 to an orange LCD electronic instrument cluster.
-The interior was redesigned in 1984, and featured a new dashboard layout, new steering wheel design, and new centre console design, the switches around the instrument panel were also redesigned.
-In 1985, the dashboard changed slightly with harder foam and it lost a diagonal stripe, the switches were varied slightly and the diff lock pull knob gave way to a two-position turn knob with volt and oil temp digital readouts.
+The interior was redesigned in 1984 and featured a new dashboard layout, steering wheel, and center console.
+The switches around the instrument panel were also redesigned.
+In 1985, the dashboard changed slightly to a harder foam and lost its diagonal stripe.
+The switches were slightly varied, and the diff lock pull knob gave way to a two-position turn knob with digital readouts for voltage and oil temperature.